thomascrines/statx/README.md

 statxplorer requires a JSON request body to send in a POST request to the Stat-Xplore API.
 To create one, either write one by hand by the Stat-Xplore guidelines, or use the webite to build a table and save it as Open Data API (.json).
+An example is included in this project (ExampleRequestBody.json).
 Once you have a .json file containing a request, run statx\_add\_request to add it to statexplorer, passing in your desired name for the file and the path of your existing file.
 For example, if you have a file with the path